JuliaImages/TestImages.jl/docs/src/index.md

 This package currently contains two main functions:

 - `testimage` that loads existing image files.
 Check the [list of test images](@ref imagelist) for what's available.
-- `testimage_dip3e` that loads image for the DIP3E textbook.
+- `testimage_dip3e` that loads an image from the DIP3E textbook.
 "Digital Image Processing, 3rd edition" by Rafael C. Gonzalez and Richard E. Woods.
 - `shepp_logan` that generates a phantom image, which is used very widely in image reconstruction experiments.